By MICHAEL BALSAMO, ERIC TUCKER and FARNOUSH AMIRI

 WASHINGTON (AP) — Former Trump White House official Peter Navarro was indicted Friday on contempt charges after defying a subpoena from the House panel investigating the Jan.
 6 attack on the U.S. Capitol.

 Navarro is former President Donald Trump’s second aide to be charged with contempt of Congress for refusing to cooperate with the Jan.
-6, 2021, investigation, His arrest comes months after former White House adviser Steve Bannon.
+6, 2021, investigation, His arrest comes months after the indictment of former White House adviser Steve Bannon.

 The indictment underscores that the Justice Department is continuing to pursue criminal charges against Trump associates who have attempted to impede or stonewall the work of congressional investigators examining the most significant attack on U.S. democracy in decades.